Inna-Nikolaieva/PuzzleGame/README.md

 1. Start the development server: `npm start`
 2. Open your web browser and go to `http://localhost:3000`
-3. Start the Spring Boot server.
+3. Build and run the Spring Boot application.

 ## Technologies Used